BardicDefense/purple-hack/spells.md

 #### Cloudkill

 _Conjuration (R: Medium, D: 10 minutes)_
-Save: Hard (Con).
+Save: Constitution 14.
 AoE: 20-ft radius / 8 × 8.
-A billowing cloud of poisonous gas
+A billowing cloud of poisonous
-appears.
+gas appears.
 It moves 10 ft away from the caster each round.
 Creatures in the cloud take 1d6 poison damage per round.

 #### Clenched Fist

 _Evocation (R: Long, D: 1 round)_
-Save: Hard (Arc).
+Save: Arcana 14.
 The caster creates a giant, spectral fist that strikes at a target within range.
 The fist deals 10d6 bludgeoning damage.

 #### Contact Other Plane

 _Divination (R: Special, D: Special)_
 The caster attempts to contact a being on another plane of existence.
-The caster must make a Hard (Int) check to succeed.
+The caster must make a Arcana check to succeed.
 If successful, the caster can ask up to three questions.
 The being may or may not answer truthfully.

 #### Contingency